pawelptak/raspberrypi-server/README.md

 # Immich
 [Immich](https://github.com/immich-app/immich) is a photo and video management solution.
 ## Installation
-1. Edit the `.env` file:
+1. Edit the `.env` file from the `immich` directory:
     - Set `UPLOAD_LOCATION` with your preferred location for storing files. `/mnt/ssd/immich` in my case.
     - Change `DB_PASSWORD` to something randomly generated.

-2. Set up using the following docker-compose file: TODO
+2. Set up using the docker-compose file:
 ```
 docker compose up -d
 ```